czenge25/ArrayDictionary/README.md

 # ArrayDictionary

 This is a simple implementation of a dictionary class in Java using two ArrayLists to store keys and values.
-The class provides basic dictionary functionalities such as adding key-value pairs, retrieving values by key, removing key-value pairs, checking for key existence, and more.
+The class provides basic dictionary functionalities such as adding key-value pairs, retrieving values by key, removing key-value pairs, and checking for key existence.

 **Class Declaration**